 Appendix A - Example Pre-Activities: Communicate the Process to School Community - English & Spanish [School's Letterhead] [date] RE: Welcome Back to School!
-Dear Parent, Student, and School Staff: I hope you had a wonderful summer vacation and are well rested.
+Dear Parent, Student, and School Staff: I hope you are enjoying a wonderful summer.
+I hope you are relaxed, recharged, and ready to start a new school year.
 I am so delighted that you are part of our amazing learning community.
 I welcome and value your positive energy and dedication to excellence in education, and I look forward to working with each of you in our school community.
 In addition to the annual Nevada Revised Statute 392.420 (NRS 392.420) health examinations and observations activity, this year, we will also conduct the NRS 392.420 height and weight (H&W) measurement activity for all 4th and 7th-grade students.
 The purpose of the H&W activity is to identify the prevalence of students at risk for height and weight-related health conditions.
 Both NRS 392.420 activities aim to detect health concerns that might interfere with students' education.
 Please know that both activities are private, confidential, and out of concern for students' health only.
 If you have questions regarding the H&W activities, please contact: School Nurse Supervisor's name and last name School Nurse Supervisor's mail address School Nurse Supervisor's email address School Nurse Supervisor's phone If you have questions or concerns about the information in this letter don't hesitate to contact me; my contact information is below my signature.
-Sincerely, , School Principal [principal's name and last name] [principal's email address]
+Sincerely, \\\\, School Principal